 United Artists Theatre

-The Hippodrome Theatre was opened March 1, 1919, originally designed in a Spanish Gothic hybrid style in a collaboration of local architects Binder & Curtis with San Francisco architects Weeks & Day.
+The Hippodrome Theatre was opened March 1, 1919 with Bessie Barriscale in “Two-Ton Betty” plus 6-acts of vaudeville on the stage.
+It was equipped with a Wurlitzer 4 ranks organ.
+It was originally designed in a Spanish Gothic hybrid style in a collaboration of local architects Binder & Curtis with San Francisco architects Weeks & Day.
 The tall narrow facade with spindly columns and tracery would find even better interpretation several years later in Weeks & Day’s California (Fox) Theatre, just down the street.

 The theatre was entered through a long narrow lobby structure, with the auditorium occupying a large plot of ground in the center of the block.
-The UA was demolished as part of downtown redevelopment, and though the Binder & Curtis-designed Montgomery Hotel adjacent is undergoing restoration, the site of the UA Theatre has sat empty for over twenty years.
+The United Artists Theatre was closed in 1972 and was demolished as part of downtown redevelopment, and though the Binder & Curtis-designed Montgomery Hotel adjacent underwent restoration, the site of the United Artists Theatre has sat empty as a parking lot for over forty years.

 Contributed by Gary Parks